340ml: Sorry for the Delay

 Four years after releasing their debut album, Moving, 340ml released a second album entitled Sorry for the Delay.
 The name of their second album is a result of the many delays the band experienced while producing it, mainly due to the fact that they had been victims of Johannesburg crime four times, twice having their cars filled with equipment stolen, and twice having their studios broken into and stripped down.

+Disbandment

+A few years after releasing their second album, and after infinite touring, at around 2012, the band decided to quietly disband and stopped doing shows.
+All four band members decided to focus on other projects and spend more energy on their solo ventures.

+In 2025 it was announced that the band would get back together for a few reunion shows.